Contact Us

 A consensus is growing that market valuations have bottomed out and, in response, some of the dry powder that was raised is pivoting towards more traditional deals.
 For the funds that continue to wait for steep discounts, doubts are growing that the deals will ever materialize in a meaningful way.

-“There is a lot of dry powder on the sidelines, and they were waiting and waiting and waiting,” said Ermengarde Jabir, a senior economist at Moody’s Analytics focused on commercial real estate.
+“There is a lot of dry powder on the sidelines, and they were waiting and waiting and waiting,” said Ermengarde Jabir, director of research at Moody’s Analytics focused on commercial real estate.
 “Now, some of that dry powder is starting to be deployed because they're realizing that the deep distress is much less likely to happen.”

 The Fed’s pivot — important not only because it cut the benchmark rate by 50 basis points but because it signaled a shift in monetary policy — is in some ways the starting gun for the disposition of a backlog of assets that were waiting for a better time to come to market.